 Since its founding in 1974, Kazan Law has represented thousands of people suffering from asbestos related illnesses, particularly mesothelioma.
-Our principals include pioneers in asbestos litigation and are among the most experienced mesothelioma lawyers in California.
-We have unmatched experience in asbestos bankruptcy reorganizations and asbestos bankruptcy funds.
+Among our principals are pioneers in asbestos litigation — the most experienced mesothelioma lawyers in California.
+We have unparalleled expertise in asbestos bankruptcy reorganizations and asbestos bankruptcy funds.

 - products liability

 - negligence and punitive damage causes of action

 Our team of exceptional attorneys has won precedent-setting rulings by the California Appellate and Supreme Courts.
 All of the principals and many of the associates have extensive trial experience.

 There are about 2,500 new cases of mesothelioma diagnosed each year in the United States.
 The laws and guidelines regarding winning a lawsuit are complicated and vary from state to state.
 Attorneys at Kazan Law focus intensely on asbestos law.
 They know the intricacies of asbestos litigation and have the experience to successfully take a case through the court system.
 They are a special breed.

 Kazan Law is consulted by and gives advice to more than a thousand potential clients each year.
 We have filed more than two thousand cases in our history.
 Each case is individually developed and handled by a small team of attorneys, paralegals and professional investigators.

 We are proud that our mesothelioma law firm is large enough to have extensive resources and databases and many years of experience.
 More importantly, we are small enough to ensure—by limiting new cases to 20–25 per year—that every client receives individual and outstanding representation.